National Football Championship (Pakistan): Early years (1948–1950)

-The 1948 Pakistan National Football Championship was the first season held between 28 May and 5 June which ended with Sindh Red being crowned champions after defeating Sindh Blue in the final at the YMCA Ground in Karachi.
-It is also claimed by some sources that the 1948 National Football Championship was won by Karachi Red.
+The 1948 Pakistan National Football Championship, then known as the "Inter-Provincial Football Tournament", was the first season held between 28 May and 5 June, which ended with Sindh Red being crowned champions after defeating Sindh Blue in the final at the YMCA Ground in Karachi.
+It is also claimed by some sources that the 1948 season was won by Karachi Red.

 However, any sort of professionalism in the game was non-existent, as the first participants of the championship used players from local schools, colleges, government departments that coincidentally employed sportsmen, and open trials.
-Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Karachi Football League, Lahore Football League, or Quetta Football League.
-Players frequently took part in these competitions for their local clubs, while also being selected to represent either their provincial/divisional associations or their departmental teams in the National Championship.
+Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Karachi Football League, Lahore District Football League, or Quetta Football League.
+Players frequently took part in these competitions for their local clubs, while also being selected to represent either their provincial associations or their departmental teams in the National Championship.

 After first two years of lack of funds and mismanagement, the Pakistan Football Federation failed to organise the National Championship 1949.
-However, in early 1950, the PFF was completely restructured and reorganised, bringing the competition back, this time held in early September 1950 at Quetta where Balochistan Red beat Sindh in the final.
+However, in early 1950, the PFF was completely restructured and reorganised, bringing the competition back, this time held in early September 1950 at Quetta where Balochistan Red beat the Sind–Karachi team in the final.
 The results of the 1950 National Championship contributed in the selection of the first ever Pakistan national football team, which debuted internationally on its first official tour to Iran and Iraq in October 1950.